basiakedz/moodle-forms/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in a web browser.
-3. Fill out the form with your username, password, email address, first name, last name, city and country.
+3. Fill out the form with your username, password, email address, first name, last name, city, and country.
 4. Click the "Create my new account" button to submit the form.

 ### Form3